neonextechnologies/neophpframework/docs/configuration.md

 # Configuration

-NeoCore's configuration system is simple and explicit.
+NeoPhp's configuration system is simple and explicit.
 All configuration files are located in the `config/` directory.

 ## Configuration Files